vyadh/nutest/README.md

 ## Expected Features

-- Resolve TODOs
+- Resolve TODOs in runner
+- List tests without running them.

 ## Roadmap

-- Test report in standard format (cargo test JSON or nextest / JUnit XML).
+- Test report in standard format (cargo test JSON or nextest / JUnit XML)
-- Generate test coverage.
+- Generate test coverage (in llvm-cov format to allow combining with Nushell coverage)
 - Allow custom reporters
   - Also document use of store to translate from event to collected data.

 ## Possible Future Enhancements

-- List tests without running them.
 - Test timing.
 - Funky dynamic terminal UI.
 - Exclusions of suite and/or tests.